Josh Heinrichs: Albums

 Heinrichs returned with SkillinJah for this 2020 EP.
 Released on February 14, 2020.
-The album immediately debuted at #1 on iTunes Reggae charts and at #33 in the top 40 overall on iTunes.
+The album immediately debuted at number one on iTunes Reggae charts and at number 33 in the top 40 overall on iTunes.
 The album features guest appearances by Nattali Rize, Bobby Hustle & the band Artikal Sound System.
 The album was entirely written and recorded in Boynton Beach, Florida at Chris Montague studio.
 The album artwork features a mix of different visual political & social issues with Heinrichs & SkillinJah standing in the middle of the image with the word RESIST.